zarf-dev/zarf/docs/6-contribute-to-zarf/4-style-guide.md

 * Avoid run-on sentences.
 * Use commas appropriately.
 * Use active voice.
 * Avoid using exclamation points in text except when they're part of a code example.
   * Rather than using exclamation points to call attention to an important point, consider using notices such as Note or Caution.
-  * See the ‘Admonitions’ section.
+  * See the 'Admonitions' section.

 ### Heading and Title Language
-Considering the majority of our documentation revolves around Zarf, it’s components, and commands, the language we use to introduce titles and headings needs to reflect the correct tense.
+Considering the majority of our documentation revolves around Zarf, it's components, and commands, the language we use to introduce titles and headings needs to reflect the correct tense.

 **Default to using the tense of the command when addressing it in titles and headings.** For example:

-* “Create Package”/”Package Create”
+* "Create Package"/"Package Create"
-* “Deploy Package”/”Package Deploy”
+* "Deploy Package"/"Package Deploy"
-* “Package Publish”
+* "Package Publish"

 **Do not use:**

-* “Package Creation”
+* "Package Creation"
-* “Package Deployment”
+* "Package Deployment"
-* “Package Publication”
+* "Package Publication"

 A good rule of thumb for creating titles and headings is to ensure that they do not wrap on the right hand side of the documentation.
 This is to maintain consistency and ease of use for the reader.

 ### Abbreviations
 Abbreviations are commonly used in the industries we work in (Technology, Defense, Government/Civilian).
 Abbreviations may be a more effective way of communicating information, especially when the abbreviation is used as a proper noun (ex.
 DoD, DevSecOps).
 Remember that some readers may not know what an abbreviation means, especially if it is industry specific.

 #### When to use Abbreviations